Village of Cannon Beach

 The name Cannon Beach dates to eighteen forty six, when the Navy schooner, Shark, was sent to give comfort and encouragement to the Americans in the Oregon Territory.

 She entered the Columbia in July 1846 and promptly ran aground.
-High tide and local help freed the ship and the crew proceeded up the river as far as The Dalles.
+High tide and local help freed the ship, and the crew proceeded up the river as far as The Dalles.
 On their return trip, the schooner again grounded on Sept.
 10, and this time the Shark broke apart.

-A chunk of the deck washed ashore south of Hug Point (5 miles south).
-One cannon was retrieved in 1898 and is housed in the Cannon Beach History Center*.
-Two more of the Sharks cannons were discovered in 2008 at Arch Cape, just south of here.
+A chunk of the deck washed ashore at Hug Point (5 miles south of here).
+One cannon was retrieved in 1898 and is housed in the Cannon Beach History Center.

-The most beautiful villages in Oregon.
+Which means, the most beautiful villages in Oregon.

 In fact, it’s so beautiful, it was chosen as the filming location for at least 3 films: The Goonies, at Haystack Rock and Indian Beach, Point Break, at Indian Beach, and Twilight, at Indian Beach.